Atlas-OS/docs/docs/Common Issues/index.md

 # Common Issues

-You can find the most common problems and their corresponding solutions here!
+You can find the most common problems and their corresponding solutions here.

 If you can't find your problem here, try searching for it at the top right.
-If not, feel free to [join our Discord and ask us](https://discord.gg/xx6S3g3HzE)!
+If not, feel free to [Discord](https://discord.com/servers/atlas-795710270000332800).
+We have an active community willing to help you get Atlas OS working for you.